Microsoft Tablet PC: History

-In 2003, original equipment manufacturers released the first tablet PCs designed to the Microsoft Tablet PC specification.
-This generation of Microsoft Tablet PCs were designed to run Windows XP Tablet PC Edition, the Tablet PC version of Windows XP.
-This version of Microsoft Windows superseded Microsoft's earlier pen computing operating environment, Windows for Pen Computing 2.0.
-After releasing Windows XP Tablet PC Edition, Microsoft designed the successive desktop computer versions of Windows, Windows Vista and Windows 7, to support pen computing intrinsically.
-The Tablet PC with Windows XP released in 2001 had 128 megabytes of RAM and a 600 megahertz processor, with a storage capacity of 10 GB.
+In 2003, original equipment manufacturers released the first tablet PCs built to the Microsoft Tablet PC specification, running Windows XP Tablet PC Edition, the tablet version of Windows XP.
+This edition superseded Microsoft's earlier pen-computing environment, Windows for Pen Computing 2.0.
+Microsoft designed the later desktop versions of Windows, Windows Vista and Windows 7, to support pen computing without a separate edition.
+An early Tablet PC running Windows XP shipped with 128 megabytes of RAM, a 600 megahertz processor, and 10 gigabytes of storage.